Best Secured Credit Cards in Canada for 2026

 Credit cards without the credit checks to help you rebuild your credit score.

-The selection of secured credit cards has undergone significant changes over the past few years, now featuring rewards cards, low-fee cards, and even premium cards.
+Canada’s selection of secured credit cards has changed significantly over the years, now featuring rewards, low-fee, and premium cards.
 After all, just because you need to build credit doesn't mean you don't deserve a few perks too.

-If you're in the market for a secured card, the extensive reviews below cover everything you need to know to help you make an informed decision.
+If you're in the market for a secured card, the reviews below cover everything you need to know to make an informed decision.

 Key Takeaways

-- The best secured credit card in Canada is the Secured Tims Mastercard.
+- The best secured credit card in Canada is the Neo Secured World Elite Mastercard.

 - Secured credit cards are credit-building tools with little to no annual fees and guaranteed acceptance.